eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.1 Users of EUDI Wallet

-Users of EUDI Wallets use the EUDI Wallet instance to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
-EUDI Wallet instance Users can also create Qualified Electronic Signatures and Seals (QES) and utilize wallet-to-wallet interactions.
+Users of EUDI Wallets use the EUDI Wallet Instance to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
+EUDI Wallet Instance Users can also create Qualified Electronic Signatures and Seals (QES) and utilize wallet-to-wallet interactions.